8 eerie Twilight Zone episodes about alien invasion

 Rod Serling was a master at prodding and reflecting upon our social anxieties.
 There were several reoccurring themes on his anthology series — fear of flying, the Cold War, nostalgia and aging, space travel and alien invasion.

 Here we will focus on the latter.
 Aliens are always a favorite in Hollywood.
-This year The X-Files have been reopened and another Independence Day is on the horizon.

 Of course, in The Twilight Zone everything is not always as it seems.
 What looks like an alien invasion ("The Invaders") could be man, and sometimes, rarely, they do come in peace.
 Let's look at eight times The Twilight Zone thrilled and chilled us with space invaders.